astrobin/astrobin/README.md

 ## Configure the system

-You will need to edit two files, `docker/astrobin.env` and `docker/secret.env`.
-To avoid committing your passwords to the repository, remember to instruct git to ignore changes to those files:
+You will need to edit `docker/astrobin.env`.
+To avoid committing your passwords to the repository, remember to instruct git to ignore changes to this file:

 ```bash
 git update-index --assume-unchanged docker/astrobin.env